deobald/notes/VfoH airplane.md

 - everyone is their own main character
 - looking for something larger, more important, to be a part of
 - “noble death”

+## intellectualize it

+most intelelctualizqtion begins with the graveyard. we’ll begin with an american gym. attractive 21-year-olds all wearing tight clothes and you, the 61-year-old, longing for what you can never have again: that.

+intellectually we understand we can’t go back. experientially, we work out, dye our hair, and have hair removed.